EOSIO/eos/docs/01_nodeos/07_concepts/15_private_chain_access/index.md

   * When data access control is disabled, all participants in the group are allowed data access.
   * When data access control is enabled, only those participants in the group are allowed data access.

 The secure connection requirements are met by establishing TLS connections among the participant nodes.
 This is considered sufficient from a security standpoint since the peer-to-peer communications are encrypted.
 The optional data access control requirements are met through the *security group* which adds further data access control on a per-participant basis.
-Adding and removing participans within the *security group* as well as additional housekeeping operations are implemented through EOSIO WASM host functions, which can be invoked from wrapper actions within custom smart contracts.
+Adding and removing participants within the *security group* as well as additional housekeeping operations are implemented through EOSIO WASM host functions, which can be invoked from wrapper actions within custom smart contracts.

 [[info | Technical note]]
 | Removing a participant from the *security group* means that a peer belonging to that participant will not get any data from the *security group* despite having a valid certificate.
-However, it will still be able to receive p2p handshake data such as head number, lib number, and other non-essential data.
+However, it will still be able to receive peer-to-peer (p2p) handshake data such as head number, lib number, and other non-essential data.

 ## Interface